polakowo/vectorbt/README.md

 # vector-bt
-Vectorized library for backtesting and trade optimization
+Superfast vectorized library for backtesting and trade optimization

 ### Installation
 ```